atheken/NoRM/README.markdown

 * NoRM will under both Mono & .Net
 * more?

-If you have any questions or ideas, please use the [Google Group](http://groups.google.com/group/norm-mongodb) to convey them.
+If you have any questions or ideas, please use the [Google Group](http://groups.google.com/group/norm-mongodb) to convey them (Hint: this will also be a good way to be notified when we get close to a release)

 It would also be useful to read what we have on the [wiki](http://wiki.github.com/atheken/NoRM/) (we know it's sparse, workin' on that, too)